Moving a Fireplace Cost

 Additional Fireplace Removal Costs

 There are several additional costs that you may need to think about when moving a fireplace.
-Below is a list of the additional things that you may need to think about when relocating your fireplace:
+Here's what you may need to consider when relocating your fireplace:

-When you move or replace your fireplace, you may want to invest in a new chimney liner to ensure your fire remains safe and efficient.
-The average cost of lining a chimney is around £600-£1,000.
+When you move or replace your fireplace, you may want to invest in a new chimney liner to ensure your new fire remains safe and efficient.

-When moving your fireplace, you may also be interested in moving your radiators to improve the aesthetics of the room.
+When moving your fireplace, you may also be interested in moving your radiators to improve the layout of your room or the heat distribution.

 Find Tradespeople, compare up to 3 quotes!